syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-the-combo-box-in-existing-PDF-document).

 ### Adding the radio button field

 To create the radio button in the PDF forms, you can use [PdfRadioButtonListField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRadioButtonListField.html) class and you can create the radio button list items by using the [PdfRadioButtonListItem](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRadioButtonListItem.html) class.